jesse-kaufman/portfolio-site/hugo/content/posts/home-server-docker-setup/index.md

 {{< figure src="grafana-dashboard-internet.jpg" alt="Grafana dashboard for monitoring Internet connection stats" caption="Grafana dashboard for monitoring Internet connection stats" class="right" >}}

-*This is a work in progress as I get everything documented.*

-My home network is a self-hosted environment designed for automation, media management, and system orchestration.
-It runs a Docker-based infrastructure that leverages various containerized services for AI-powered automation, notifications, and home management.

 **The primary goals of this setup are:**

 - Scalability & security